Canada Travel, Backpacking & Gap Year Guide

-Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Canada.
+Canada is one of the most popular destinations in the world with incredible cities and spectacular sights like the Rockies and Niagara Falls.
+Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Canada.

 Due to the size of Canada the weather varies depending on where you located.
 Canada stretches from the Pacific to Atlantic Ocean, covering five time zones.
 In winter temperatures plumet and snow can cause havoc so its best to be prepared if you are visiting around October - April time.

 - Montreal Weather - In winter you can expect it to be cold and snowy.
 The cold in Montreal can be especially biting because of the wind-chill factor.
 Snowfall usually begins in November and continues through March.
 During winter months, the daytime temperatures are between -6°C to -15°C. Summer temperatures range from 15°C to 25°C.